Drosophila suzukii: Parasitoids

+Genetic engineering

+There is ongoing research into population control methods using gene editing.
+Since 2017, biotechnology startup Agragene has been developing an approach that uses CRISPR on fly embryos to knock out two genes—one that sterilizes male flies, the other which prevents the females from hatching.
+Once hatched, the male flies would be released to mate with wild females, who would then lay sterile eggs.
+The company estimates releasing four to five sterile males to every one wild male per generation would be necessary to control a population.
+Because of the species' short lifespan, multiple weekly releases per season could be required for an effective deterrent.
+In May 2023, USDA and company researchers began greenhouse testing of the technique with the aim of deploying field tests in 2024.

+Researchers at North Carolina State University have been developing a technique that also uses CRISPR to modify a gene essential to female sexual development that renders them unable to lay eggs.
+The male flies, however, remain fertile and pass the mutated gene to future generations when they mate with unmodified females.
+This has the potential benefit of not requiring multiple releases like the Agragene method does.
+The researchers estimate that a release of one modified fly to every four wild flies would control populations within 10 generations, or about 20 weeks.

 Predators

-Earwigs, damsel bugs, spiders, ants, and Orius ("minute pirate bugs") especially O. insidiosus.
-Likely also ground beetles (Carabidae), crickets, green lacewings' larvae, rove beetles (Staphylinidae) especially Dalotia coriaria, birds, and mammals.
+Predators of this species include earwigs, damsel bugs, spiders, ants, and Orius ("minute pirate bugs") especially O. insidiosus.
+Other likely predators are ground beetles (Carabidae), crickets, green lacewings' larvae, rove beetles (Staphylinidae) especially Dalotia coriaria, birds, and mammals.

 Microbiome

 Drosophila suzukii, like all insects, is host to a variety of microorganisms.
 The intestinal bacterial communities of adult and larval D. suzukii collected in its invasive range (USA), were found to be simple and mostly dominated by Tatumella spp.
 (Enterobacteriaceae).
 This fly is also infected with a variety of viruses in the wild.
 Whilst sharing some natural viruses with its close relative D. melanogaster, D. suzukii also harbours a number of unique viruses specific to it alone.
 Yeasts also form an important part of the Drosophila microbiome, with a mutualistic relationships to yeast being described in other Drosophila species.
 The yeast species found to be most frequently associated with D. suzukii were Hanseniaspora uvarum, Metschnikowia pulcherrima, Pichia terricola, and P. kluyveri.
 Although certain fungal pathogens have been shown to experimentally infect D. suzukii, the wild fungal infections of D. suzukii remain to be explored comprehensively.